 Cutting Planes by Tilting

-- Previously appeared as a poster, Cutting planes by tilting, at the Mixed Integer Programming Workshop in 2016, where it won an Honorable Mention in the poster competition.
+- Appeared as a poster, Cutting planes by tilting, at the Mixed Integer Programming Workshop in 2016, where it won an Honorable Mention in the poster competition.

 Computational social choice